 The New Moon takes place at 4.11am BST on August 1st at 8 degrees 37′ Leo.
 Mercury stations direct, just after, at 4.58am at 23 degrees 57 Cancer, opposite Pluto, and triggering the July 16th lunar eclipse degree, this suggests meaningful, revealing news or communications, that instantly sharpens our thoughts, possibly prompting us to alter our course or take action.
-The new Moon is conjuct Venus and square Uranus, the information could touch on relationships or finances, be sudden, and bring unease or excitability.
+The new Moon is conjunct Venus and square Uranus, the information could touch on relationships or finances, be sudden, and bring unease or excitability.
 The new Moon and Venus are also trine Chiron Rx (Aries/5 degrees 43′), offering us a stepping stone towards soothing or overcoming, an inner fear or insecurity.

 New Moon Meaning

-The Sun and Moon are conjuct, at the start of a new cycle.
+The Sun and Moon are conjunct, at the start of a new cycle.
 A new Moon indicates we could be initiating, putting in place changes – commencing something brand new or refreshing, spicing up a habitual routine.
 It’s a time to sow seeds – new ideas, goals or approaches in life.

 The new Moon takes place in Leo, ruled by the Sun, so it’s going to be coloured by bold, dramatic, theatrical behaviour and goings-on.

 The new Moon is conjunct Venus, which is lovely for social gatherings and parties, we may enjoy mingling and repartee with others, getting all glammed up for a special occasion.
-Our own creativity may get a boost, along with a desire for fun and entertainment – for some, it may even encourage a craving to be the center of attention!
+Our own creativity may get a boost, along with a desire for fun and entertainment – for some, it may even encourage a craving to be the centre of attention!
 We may tend towards treating ourselves, show a lack of financial restraint – both Venus and Leo love pleasure and luxuries!